 Immediately after December 10, police officers requested footage from public transportation (buses, train stations, etc.), businesses, home surveillance systems and municipal cameras, all within an extended perimeter around the Lafarge site in Bouc-Bel-Air.
-Since CCTV footage is generally not stored for more than two weeks, the police needed to recover as much footage as possible in a short peAn up-to-date phone with a password/pin code of sufficient length greatly reduces the risk of unlocking a phone13.
+Since CCTV footage is generally not stored for more than two weeks, the police needed to recover as much footage as possible in a short period of time.
+They began by requestThe police offered one person to become a paid informant at the end of his police custody.
+The person obviously refused and was unable to find out how much money was involved or what the surveillance objectives were.